 Harley Earl Photo Exhibit

-Early in 1997, Richard began working with the Knoll design team to produce a photo exhibit for a summer design symposium at the Cranbrook Academy of Art Museum in Bloomfield Hills, MI.
+In January 1997, Richard began working with Knoll Furniture to produce a photo exhibit for a summer design symposium at the Cranbrook Academy of Art Museum in Bloomfield Hills, MI.
 Afterwards, he teamed up with Chrysler Corp. and created a much bigger exhibit that went on to travel:

 Chrysler's World Headquarters

 Automotive Hall of Fame